 Alternatives to TMS often depend on the condition being treated.
 However, for severe treatment-resistant depression, providers may also recommend medication or electroconvulsive therapy (ECT), another alternative medical treatment that shows promising results.

-The best candidates for TMS therapy may be those who are experiencing symptoms of a mental health condition like depression and who are struggling to find relief from other methods.
-Since TMS is relatively risk-free, those who can afford to try the modality or find a cost-effective option may consider trying it.
+The best candidates for TMS may be those who are experiencing symptoms of a mental health condition like depression and who are struggling to find relief from other methods.
+Since TMS is relatively risk-free, those who can afford to try the modality or find an affordable option may consider trying it.
 However, talk to your doctor about TMS before setting an appointment, as some people may be contraindicated for the treatment.

 What happens if you stop TMS early?